Avoid Solar Panel Scams: 7 Tips for Getting a Great Deal

 "That's one of the biggest things when anybody wants to consider solar: Is this something that is good for your house?" said McGovern, who added that a solar company had reached out to her about installing solar panels on her completely shaded roof.

 If your roof is shaded, make sure an installer has a plan for addressing that.
 For solar to work well, you may need to cut back trees or install panels somewhere other than your roof.
 Your roof should be in good shape, too.
 Taking panels off to fix the roof likely carries additional costs.
 It's important to address these issues before a contract is signed and panels are installed on your roof.

-The Better Business Bureau gives grades to companies based on their responsiveness to complaints and honesty.
-Checking a company via the Better Business Bureau and talking with neighbors or friends who have experience with them is a good idea if possible.
+The Better BusinessBureau: The BBB grades companies based on their responsiveness to complaints.
+It also has an accreditation process companies can go through.
+Checking a company via the Better Business Bureau is a good idea, if possible.

 Because many people haven't had an experience with solar energy, selecting an installer can feel like a daunting task.
 But it's possible to go solar and start saving money on your energy costs.
 There were 1 million solar installations (not just residential ones) from 2016-2019.
 If you plan on adding to that number, with a bit of work you can make sure it's a positive experience.

 Correction: An earlier version of this article misstated how companies get grades from the Better Business Bureau.
 They receive grades regardless of whether they've paid to go through the bureau's accreditation process.